mmuratarat/mmuratarat.github.io/_pages/faq.md

 You can also consider the beta distribution with $\alpha =0.5$ and $\beta = 0.5$.
 It is illustrated by the red line in the figure below.
 As you can see, it is multimodal (viz., bimodal), but it isn't a mixture distribution:

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/bimodal_beta.png?raw=true)

+#### What is a confounding variable?

+In statistics, a confounder is a variable that influences both the dependent variable and independent variable.
+For an example, if you are researching whether a lack of exercise leads to weight gain: lack of exercise is here independent variable and  weight gain is the dependent variable.
+A confounding variable here would be any other variable that affects both of these variables, such as the age of the subject.

 ## General Machine Learning